 International

-Farewell to the Spanish Observatory of Medicinal Cannabis
+Farewell to the Spanish Observatory of Medical Cannabis

-After a decade of fighting for fairer policies for patients who need access to cannabis in Spain, Carola Pérez, founder and president of Spanish Observatory of Medicinal Cannabis (OECM) announced that it is throwing in the towel and dissolving the association, due to the systematic and growing difficulties in defending patients and the plant in general in the country's political context.
+After a decade of fighting for fairer policies for patients who need access to cannabis in Spain, Carola Pérez, founder and president of Spanish Observatory of Medical Cannabis(OECM) announced that it is throwing in the towel and dissolving the association, due to the systematic and growing difficulties in defending patients, and the plant, in the country's political context.

 Just when things seem to be moving forward in Spain in terms of medicinal cannabis, the news took a large part of the community by surprise.
 But speaking to CannaReporter® during Spannabis in Barcelona, Carola explained that they decided to close the Observatory at this time “because now that the royal decree has been finalized and will be published soon, we have achieved our goal”.
-However, she once again expressed her frustration, explaining that “maybe we haven’t achieved the things we would have liked to do to satisfy patients, but, as with other countries, you get what you can.
+However, she once again expressed her frustration, explaining that “maybe we haven’t achieved the things we would have liked to do to satisfy patients, but, as in other countries, you get done what you can.
 It’s been an incredible 10 years and now it’s time to rest.”

 The strange case of Spain